Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-lawal-123/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+Answers:
+Certainly!
+Let’s break down the tasks for setting up your developer environment:

+Select Your Operating System (OS):
+Choose an OS that suits your preferences and project requirements.
+You can download and install Windows 11 from here.
+Install a Text Editor or IDE:
+For coding, choose a suitable text editor or IDE.
+I recommend downloading and installing Visual Studio Code.
+Set Up Version Control System:
+Install Git and configure it on your local machine.
+Create a GitHub account for hosting repositories.
+Initialize a Git repository for your project and make your first commit on GitHub.
+Install Necessary Programming Languages and Runtimes:
+Install Python from Python’s official website.
+Also, install any other programming languages or runtimes you need.
+Install Package Managers:
+If applicable, install package managers like pip (for Python).
+Configure a Database (MySQL):
+Download and install MySQL database from here.
+Set Up Development Environments and Virtualization (Optional):
+Consider using tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments.
+Explore Extensions and Plugins:
+Enhance functionality by exploring available extensions and plugins for your chosen text editor or IDE.
+Document Your Setup:
+Create a comprehensive document with step-by-step instructions, screenshots, and any troubleshooting steps encountered during setup.